a d v e r t i s e m e n t s

 get your firewood

 The true Total Escape "concept of camping" is about getting away from the crowds & really enjoying the solitude.
 Enjoying what nature has to give in a peaceful setting without the distractions of a typical campground.
 We offer you information on out-of-the-way spots that are sometimes hard to reach.
-Many of these may be time consuming to find, but you will be blessed with a nice small campground or a pristine primitive back roads camp spot.
-See text under Primitive when browsing.
+Many of these may be time consuming to find, but you will be blessed with a nice setting, with a small campground or a pristine primitive back roads camp spot.
+Find specific primitive camping options under Campsites and Campspots.

-Yellow post sites & primtive camps are located in remote secluded areas.
-They may require an SUV or high clerance vehicle to reach.
-You also need to obtain a free campfire permit
+Southern California / SOCAL AREAS: Yellow post sites & primtive camps are located in remote secluded areas.
+They may require an SUV, 4x4 or high clerance vehicle to reach.
+You also need to obtain a free campfire permit.
+Current fire conditions may not allow for open campfires during the warmer months.
+Check with the local National Forest Rangers Office, the BLM offices or a CalFire station for latest camp fire restrictions.

 California Weekends